Xeverous/filter_spirit/README.md

 Browse `doc` directory.
 Files are in Markdown so you can read them online on GitHub.

-Note that the tool is in its early development so things may chage.
-Suggestions welcome.

 ## program interface

-Currently only a command line executable.
-Graphic interface in development - see pinned issue.
+Graphic interface - just run `filter_spirit_gui`.

-In Windows, you can quickly open command line in desired directory by typing "cmd" in the file explorer's path - see https://stackoverflow.com/a/10135218/4818802.
+Command-line interface: on Windows, you can quickly open command line in desired directory by typing "cmd" in the file explorer's path - see https://stackoverflow.com/a/10135218/4818802.
 Do this in FS directory (where `filter_spirit_cli.exe` is) and you can instantly use the program, eg `filter_spirit_cli --help`.

 ## runtime dependencies

 FS does not need to install anything (it's fully portable).
 You can download latest release and immediately use the program.
+The program never writes anything to system directories.

 ## building and dependencies